Samantha Nierras: Personal life

-Samantha Nierras' father, Ernie Nierras, is a football coach and the current head coach of the Philippine women's national team.
+Samantha Nierras' father, Ernie Nierras, is a football coach and the former head coach of the Philippine women's national team.
 Her involvement in the national team prompted her father's to take the job as one of the two team manager of the team under head coach Marlon Maro.
 Samantha credits her family for introducing the sport of football.